 5. Master the Pitch

 You need to convince the customer that they need your business by showing them the improvements they’ll get by buying into it.
-A good way of doing this is by using testimonies from previous customers that were satisfied with your services.
+A good way of doing this is by using testimonies from previous customers who were satisfied with your services.

 Conversion Rate Optimisation in 5 Steps